Klitschko brothers: Wladimir Klitschko

 As heavyweight champion, Wladimir was unbeaten for over a decade.
 Wladimir Klitschko is considered to be one of the greatest heavyweight champions of all time, and amongst the hardest punching knockout artists in history.
 He has been heavily praised for his fundamental approach to boxing, during which he nullifies opponents with his jab, before knocking opponents out with a straight right.
 While not as durable as Vitali, his knowledge of the fundamentals and athleticism gave him considerable advantage over other heavyweights.
 The twelve undefeated fighters that Wladimir has beaten in his career is considered a record at heavyweight.

-During Wladimir's reign as world heavyweight champion, his fights regularly drew between 300–500 million viewers worldwide.
-Wladimir has been named multiple times among the 100 highest paid athletes in the world by Forbes: he was ranked 24th in 2012 (estimated earnings $28 million between June 2011 and June 2012), 41st in 2013 ($24 million), 25th in 2014 ($28 million), 63rd in 2015 ($22.5 million) and 98th in 2017 ($21.5 million).
-He was unranked by Forbes in 2016, despite the fact that he reportedly earned $22.5 million for the fight against Tyson Fury in November 2015 alone (100th-ranked Buster Posey earned $20.8 million; 85th-ranked Conor McGregor earned $22 million).
-Wladimir Klitschko's total professional career earnings' estimations vary between €150 million (cca $200 million) and $250 million.
+During Wladimir's reign as world heavyweight champion, his fights would reportedly draw up to 500 million viewers worldwide.
+Klitschko has been named multiple times among the 100 highest paid athletes in the world by Forbes: he was ranked 24th in 2012 (Forbes' inaugural list; estimated income $28 million between 1 June 2011 and 1 June 2012), 41st in 2013 ($24 million), 25th in 2014 ($28 million), 63rd in 2015 ($21.5 million) and 98th in 2017.
+During his active career Klitschko was only omitted from the Forbes' list once, in 2016, despite the fact that he reportedly earned $22.5 million for the fight against Tyson Fury in November 2015 (100th-ranked Buster Posey earned $20.8 million; 85th-ranked Conor McGregor earned $22 million).
+Wladimir Klitschko's total professional career earnings' estimations vary between €150 million and $250 million.

 Throughout his career, Wladimir has defeated 23 boxers for the world heavyweight championship, the most in boxing history.
-He holds several historical records, including the longest combined world championship reign in heavyweight history at 4,382 days (12 years); the most beaten opponents and wins in world heavyweight title bouts since the international expansion of boxing governing bodies, at 23 and 25 respectively; the most wins in unified title bouts and the longest unified championship reign in professional boxing history at 15 title bouts and 14 consecutive defenses respectively; and has the second most total successful title defenses of any heavyweight boxer with 23 (including his first reign as WBO champion), behind Joe Louis (25) and ahead of Larry Holmes (20) and Muhammad Ali (19).
+He holds several historical records, including holding the world heavyweight championship longer than any other boxer in history at 4,382 days (12 years); the most beaten opponents and wins in world heavyweight title bouts since the international expansion of boxing governing bodies, at 23 and 25 respectively; the most wins in unified title bouts and the longest unified championship reign in professional boxing history at 15 title bouts and 14 consecutive defenses respectively; and has the second most total successful title defenses of any heavyweight boxer with 23 (including his first reign as WBO champion), behind Joe Louis (25) and ahead of Larry Holmes (20) and Muhammad Ali (19).
 Klitschko fought in 29 world heavyweight title fights, more than any other boxer in history.